Different Types of Dyeing Machines

 Advantages

-• Actual rope tension can be used
+- Actual rope tension values can be calibrated and reproduced for consistent results

 Disadvantages